 Trade school can be a more affordable option, and many schools offer financial aid and scholarships that could help further lower the overall cost.

 Can You Take out Loans for a Trade School?

 There are plenty of student loan options for traditional colleges and universities, but what about taking out loans for a trade school?
 Some private lenders may provide private student loans for trade schools or non-degree programs, but some, including SoFi, do not.
 Additionally, the lenders that do offer these types of loans will review your credit history and other factors before determining the type of financing you’ll qualify for.

 Federal aid is also available for some trade schools, though you must meet certain requirements.
 For instance, you must be enrolled at least half-time in a program that leads to a degree or certificate.

-A great way to see if your trade school of choice is eligible is to complete the Free Application for Federal Student Aid (FAFSA®) and to look up the federal code .
-You’ll need to fill out the FAFSA in order to be considered for federal financial aid.
+One way to see if your trade school is eligible for federal aid is to check the College Navigator , which is run by the National Center for Education Statistics.
+Another option is to complete the Free Application for Federal Student Aid (FAFSA®) and to look up the federal code for the school.
+The FAFSA is required for students interested in applying for federal financial aid.

 SoFi Loan Products

 SoFi loans are originated by SoFi Lending Corp. or an affiliate (dba SoFi), a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law, license # 6054612; NMLS # 1121636 .
 For additional product-specific legal and licensing information, see SoFi.com/legal.